ortisan/ai-trading-nanodegree/Readme.md

-# Content of AI for Trading Nanodegree
+# Content of Udacity AI for Trading Nanodegree

 ## Environment